Apple Glasses: all the rumors so far

 Apple Glasses price

-According to Prosser, the Apple Glasses are currently priced at $499, plus prescription fees.
-Now that may seem low, especially compared to competing augmented reality headsets like the Microsoft Hololens 2 or Apple's own Vision Pro.
+According to Jon Prosser of Front Page Tech, the Apple Glasses are due to be priced at $499, plus prescription fees.
+That is a fairly low entry point, especially compared to competing augmented reality headsets like the Microsoft Hololens 2 or Apple's own Vision Pro, which both cost $3,500.

 Still, Vuzix Blade starts at $799.
 Apple's entry point is significantly more accessible, costing as much as some of it's top-specced smartwatches.